-Everyone should learn this whether they are a beginner or more advanced.
+Everyone should learn this whether they are a beginner or more advanced crocheter.
 Many crocheters do not know how to crochet it as they find it too difficult.

 The Magic Circle Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.

 How to crochet the Magic Circle – Video Tutorial

 How to Crochet the Magic Circle (or Magic Ring)

 A full video tutorial can be found above as well, in case the picture tutorial is not as clear for you.

 First, wrap your yarn around your hand, such that the longer yarn piece (that leads towards the yarn ball) is crossing over the shorter end.